imageinabox/wp-contentblocks-prototype/README.md

 - Create a collection of Block models, each model is a different Block type, and their respective view's templates;
 - Improve sortable functions to handle side-by-side content blocks, columns, etc;
-- Develop the UI for choosing Which Content Block the user want to insert;
 - implement editor capability for the Blocks (suggestion: etch.js plugin);
 - UI improvements (handles, transitions, etc);
+- Create a Backbone collection of block models;
+- Develop a way to handle columns (inspiration: Squarespace UI for page editing);